chrisgrieser/nvim-recorder/README.md

 	-- If you do not use a plugin like nvim-notify, set this to `true` -- to remove otherwise annoying notifications.
 	lessNotifications = false,

+	-- When the number of counts is above this value, automatically -- enable`lazyredraw` for the duration of the macro (see `:h lazyredraw`). lazyredrawThreshold = 500,

 	-- experimental, see README
 	dapSharedKeymaps = false,